lukso-network/docs/docs/guides/universal-profile/transfer-lyx.md

 const web3 = new Web3('https://rpc.l16.lukso.network');

-const PRIVATE_KEY = '0x...'; // your EOA private key (controller address)
+const PRIVATE_KEY = '0x...'; // your controller address private key
 const myEOA = web3.eth.accounts.wallet.add(PRIVATE_KEY); // amount of LYX we want to transfer

 // 1. instantiate your contracts
 const myUP = new web3.eth.Contract(UniversalProfile.abi, myUPAddress);

 // the KeyManager is the owner of the Universal Profile
-// so we can call the owner() function to obtain the KeyManager's address const owner = await myUP.methods.owner().call();
+// so we can call the owner() function to obtain the KeyManager contract address const owner = await myUP.methods.owner().call();

 const myKM = new web3.eth.Contract(KeyManager.abi, owner);